openmopac/openmopac.github.io/content/guides/periodic.md

 MOPAC is tested but not trained on periodic systems, so its accuracy depends on the transferability of models from molecules to materials.
 This transferability is best for periodic systems with a molecular character, such as molecular crystals, polymers, and metallorganic frameworks.
 MOPAC also describes ionic crystals well, since they are mainly governed by electrostatics and ionic radii determined by interatomic repulsion terms.
-MOPAC's description of metals and semiconductors is sensitive to the valence of the consistuent atoms relative to the common valences contained in MOPAC's training data.
+MOPAC's description of metals and semiconductors is sensitive to the valence of the constituent atoms relative to the common valences contained in MOPAC's training data.
 Alkali, alkali earth, and transition metals mostly occur in MOPAC's training data as cations with organic ligands, therefore valence electrons on these atoms that participate in delocalized energy bands may not be represented at all in the training data.
 In contrast, MOPAC has a very robust, transferable model of carbon that transfers well to a variety of carbon-based crystals and nanostructures.
 All applications of MOPAC to periodic systems should be validated against experimental data or higher levels of theory.

-Just as with molecules, the semiempirical models in MOPAC are primarily designed to describe heats of formation, equilibrium geometries, and other structural properties.
+Just as with molecules, the semiempirical models in MOPAC are primarily designed to describe heats of formation, equilibrium geometries, and other structural properties of materials.
 Electronic properties such as band structures are also produced by these models, but they are much more loosely constrained by experimental data.
 The only training data that directly constrains electronic properties are dipole moments and ionization potentials of molecules, with a heavy emphasis on organic molecules.
 Thus, MOPAC should be more accurate for describing electronic properties of carbon-based materials than any other periodic systems.